telerik/ajax-docs/controls/editor/functionality/toolbars/buttons/add-your-own-buttons.md

 </tools>
 ````

-## Setting the tools programmatically in the codebehind:
+## Setting the tools programmatically in the code-behind:

 ````C#
 EditorToolGroup main = new EditorToolGroup();